-Ananda in the Himalayas/ photo: hotel
+Ananda in the Himalayas yoga session/ photo: hotel

 Try the ayurvedic abhyanga, a four-handed massage delivered by two therapists, which will help balance energy and eliminate impurities.
 There are also yoga venues, and a hydrotherapy area.
-After a hard day on the massage table, try a cooking class, nature walk or shoot some pool on the 100-year-old billiard table once used by the erstwhile maharajah.
+After a hard day on the massage table, try a cooking class, nature walk or shoot some pool on the 100-year-old billiard table once used by the erstwhile maharaja.
 Alternatively, sweat out your toxins in the gym or head outside where you’ll find a temperature-controlled lap pool and six-hole golf course.

 Expect a dramatic journey to Moksha Himalaya Spa Resort.
 After a 90-minute scenic car journey from Chandigarh, you will hop in a cable car and glide over the Shivalik Valley until you reach this property.
 Hidden among the pine trees in the foothills of India’s majestic mountain range, this remote resort is located at a height of 5,200ft, offering knockout views in all directions.

-The spa embraces the philosophy of "release and rebirth" and therapies are designed to focus on seven energy centres.
+The spa embraces the philosophy of 'release and rebirth' and therapies are designed to focus on seven energy centres.
 Signature rituals blend ayurvedic and Thai therapies while massages incorporate Asian and European techniques.

 Moksha Himalaya Spa Resort/ photo: hotel

 Various bespoke packages are available themed around pampering, well-being or discovery.
-Called “Moksha Experiences”, each includes personal reviews, fitness assessments, spa treatments and daily activities such as yoga, meditation and Indian cooking classes.
+Called 'Moksha Experiences', each includes personal reviews, fitness assessments, spa treatments and daily activities such as yoga, meditation and Indian cooking classes.
 Accommodation and meals are included.
 Stay in one of 62 suites located in colonial-inspired buildings, all with panoramic valley and mountain views.

 Dotting the north and west of the country with excellent facilities are a string of Oberoi Hotels with fancy spas, much favoured by corporate jetsetters.
 Up in the rarefied environs of the Himalayas, near the one-time summer capital of British India, Shimla, is Oberoi’s Wildflower Hall.
 Here, pine-scented mountain air and nature take charge of your senses.
-While your muscles are rubbed, allow your ears also to tingle to the therapeutic sound of singing bowls in the “Journey to Tibet” treatment.
-Or have your body smothered in Indian spices during a “Himalayan Romance” treatment, which also includes a relaxing bath with views of the awe-inspiring mountains themselves.
-We’d prefer to have someone lick it all off.
+Wildflower Hall centres its therapies in Asia - Balinese deep tissue manipulation, Thai massages, and (closer to home), Himalayan cedar baths and ayurvedic treatments.

 At 16,000sq ft and counting, the Imperial Spa at the Imperial New Delhi is one of India's largest.
 You'll find a majestic mix of Moroccan architecture, Moghul motifs, arched white corridors and soothing scents of cedar, white musk and tonka bean.
-The spa offers a spectrum of soothing services, from the traditional Ayurveda massage and mediation to wraps, scrubs and personally tailored treatments.
+The spa offers a spectrum of soothing services, from the traditional Ayurveda massage and meditation to wraps, scrubs and personally-tailored treatments.